rafalohaki/fast_io/readme.md

 - MUSL libc
 - MSDOS CRT
 - Newlib (Compilation success.
 Luckily newlib shares the same code as BSD libc.
 However, we still need to test on a bare bone operating system.)
-- To do (before we supported them, they will be emulated with POSIX apis):
 - Bionic

 ## Supported C++ standard library std::streambuf/std::filebuf hacks platforms